-There are wo typical ways to proceed when analyzing spectra extracted from spectral images.
+There are two typical ways to proceed when analyzing spectra extracted from spectral images.
 One is to merge all the spectra (pixels) corresponding to a region of interest (ROI), in our case a sepal.
 The other is to directly make the predictions at the level of each pixel.
 The first option allows to drastically reduce the dimensionality of the data by reducing the number of spectra (rows), which consequently reduces the analysis time.
 In this work, this first option was chosen, that is to say, all the pixels coming from the ROI were merged leading to a single spectrum per ROI.
-This merging was done in three different ways, detailed in section 2.2.3 Data analysis.

 It is important to mention that not all pixels found in a ROI provide relevant information.
 Some pixels can be “noisy” or “bad/abnormal pixels”.
 According to Chu Zhang et al, in 2020, random errors are primarily generated by the surrounding conditions and the devices themselves {Chu Zhang a b, 2020 #13}.
-In 2009, James Burger found that bad pixels exhibit significantly different spectra compared to their neighbors{Burger, 2009 #22}.
+In 2009, James Burger found that bad pixels exhibit significantly different spectra compared to their neighbors Burger, 2009 #22}.
 He classified these abnormal pixels into "dead pixels," which do not respond to light, "hot pixels," characterized by high dark current, and "stuck pixels," which maintain an almost constant intermediate value.
 In 2023, Bingkai Liu further explained that hot pixels have a higher dark current than normal pixels, which experience a moderate dark current increase after irradiation {Bingkai Liu, 2023 #23}.

 Moreover, some pixels are always noisy, while others only sporadically; some may show a “non-linear response to light intensity”{Burger, 2009 #16}, while some others behave randomly.

 In any case, these abnormal pixels behave differently from the rest and should be eliminated.
-In this work, they were detected by algorithms in an unsupervised manner (see Section x.y.z for details).
+In this work, they were detected in an unsupervised manner (see Section x.y.z for details).

 2.3.
 Classification methods